Nicholas Meregali: 2021

+2022

 At the 2022 World Jiu-Jitsu Championship Meregali won the title for the third time in Absolute and Silver in his division.

 In interviews he has described himself as a perfectionist.
 Meregali has been described as having a "complete game," and he is known for his outstanding guard, especially his innovative use of the De La Riva position, and chokes from the back.

 Meregali transitioned to no gi competition in 2022, making his debut against Arnaldo Maidana at Who's Number One and winning by armbar.
-In preparation for his first attempt at the ADCC world championships, Meregali started training No-Gi at the New Wave Jiu Jitsu academy in Austin, Texas under head coach John Danaher.
-Meregali won a bronze medal in the under 99kg division of the 2022 ADCC World Championship, losing only to Craig Jones in the semifinal, and won silver in the openweight division, defeating Tye Ruotolo in the semi-final before losing to Yuri Simões in the final.
-A rematch between Meregali and Jones was then scheduled for February 2023 at Who's Number One but was postponed indefinitely when Jones was unable to compete due to other commitments.
+In preparation for his first attempt at the ADCC world championships, Meregali started training No-Gi at the New Wave Jiu Jitsu academy in Austin, Texas, under head coach John Danaher.
+Meregali won a bronze medal in the under 99kg division of the 2022 ADCC World Championship, losing to Craig Jones in the semifinal, and won silver in the openweight division, defeating Tye Ruotolo in the semi-final before losing to Yuri Simões in the final.

+2023

+A rematch between Meregali and Jones was scheduled for February 2023 at Who's Number One but was postponed indefinitely when Jones was unable to compete due to other commitments.
+Meregali then returned to gi competition at the IBJJF Pan Championship 2023.
+He won a gold medal in both the ultra-heavyweight division, and in the absolute division.

+Meregali was booked to compete in the main event of Who's Number One 18 on May 18, 2023, against Pedro Marinho in the promotion's first ever gi match.
+During the build-up to the match, Meregali announced his decision to no longer compete in IBJJF events.
+Meregali won the match, submitting Marinho with a mounted triangle choke.

+Meregali was scheduled to compete against Roberto "Cyborg" Abreu at UFC Fight Pass Invitational 4 on June 29, 2023.
+He won the match by armbar in EBI overtime.

+Meregali competed in the main event of Who's Number One 19 against Kaynan Duarte in the fifth match between them on August 10, 2023.
+He won the match by submission, with an arm-triangle choke.

+Meregali was invited to compete in the IBJJF Absolute Grand Prix 2023 for the grand prize of $40,000 on September 1, 2023.
+He defeated three opponents and won the tournament.

+Meregali competed against Felipe Pena in the co-main event of UFC Fight Pass Invitational 5 on December 9, 2023.
+He won the match by submission with a rear-naked choke.

+Meregali won 'Male Grappler of the Year (Gi)' at the JitsMagazine BJJ Awards 2023.